Alex Verdugo Player Props: Red Sox vs. Mets

 Alex Verdugo At The Plate

-- Verdugo has 27 doubles, four triples, seven home runs and 34 walks while batting .280.
+- Verdugo is batting .274 with 27 doubles, four triples, seven home runs and 35 walks.

-- Among qualified batters in baseball, he ranks 31st in batting average, 35th in on-base percentage, and 64th in slugging.
+- Among the qualified batters in MLB play, he ranks 39th in batting average, 39th in on-base percentage, and 76th in slugging.

-- Looking at the 86 games he has played this year, he's homered in seven of them (8.1%), and in 1.8% of his trips to the dish.
+- He has gone deep in seven games this year (8.0%), homering in 1.8% of his trips to the plate.

-- Verdugo has had at least one RBI in 32.6% of his games this year (28 of 86), with more than one RBI eight times (9.3%).
-He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.